grislyeye/grislyeye.com/content/blog/spark-lifepath-system/spark-lifepath-system.md

 ### Example character: Percy

 Let's create a sample character from the above lifepath system, as an example of how you can use the above to spark together a character.
-Here is an example of the rolls according to the process above:
+Here are a number of rolls generated using to the process above:

 <dl>
 <dt>Homeland:</dt>